nicholasverdugo/Obsidian/Senior Project/ShapeWorks notes.md

 	- *Analyze*, which we can use to visualize the different point clouds for each individual mesh and see how well our optimization parameters did

 ### Section 3a: Grooming
+- Grooming has three main options:
+	- Fill Holes
+	- Smooth
+	- Remesh
+- Fill holes should always be selected for our purposes
+- Smooth should not be selected, as it creates a mesh that loses much of the surface detail we need out of a groomed mesh
+- Remesh is what we are going to be messing with the most, but it seems like the default settings work well so far.

+### Section 3b: Optimizing
 -